maxtoroq/maxtoroq.github.io/XCST/index.md

 ### #3.
 Extensible

 Not only the programs you write in XCST are extensible, but XCST itself is extensible with extension instructions.
-This projects supports a [set of extension instructions for web application development based on ASP.NET MVC 5][2].
+This projects supports a set of extension instructions for web application development based on ASP.NET MVC 5.

 ```xml
 <a:model as='RegisterViewModel'>